Solarigin/Word_Cards/README.md

 ## Configuration

 - `SECRET_KEY` – signing key used for JWT tokens.
 If the environment variable is unset the application defaults to `"secret"`.
 Override it in production for better security.
-- `TRANSLATE_API_KEY` – API key for the external translation service used by the `/translate` and `/generate_article` endpoints.
-These features will return an error if the key is not provided.
+- `TRANSLATE_API_KEY` – API key for the external translation service used by the `/translate` endpoint.
+The feature will return an error if the key is not provided.
+- `OPENAI_API_KEY` – API key for the OpenAI service used by the `/generate_article` endpoint.

 Create a `.env` file in the project root to provide these variables during development.
 A template is available as `.env.example`.
-The file should define `SECRET_KEY` and `TRANSLATE_API_KEY`:
+The file should define `SECRET_KEY`, `TRANSLATE_API_KEY` and `OPENAI_API_KEY`:

 ```bash
 cp .env.example .env